 What is Celiac Disease?

 Celiac disease is a chronic digestive disorder that occurs in genetically susceptible individuals.
 This multisystem disorder is caused by the body's immune system reacting to proteins in wheat, rye and barley.
 The immune reaction damages the lining of the small intestine, causing reduced nutrient absorption.
 When the intestinal villi in the small intestine are damaged, the body cannot absorb critical vitamins, minerals and calories.

 This condition continues as long as these proteins are in the diet.

-What is Celiac Disease?
-Dr. Shiela Crowe, director of the adult celiac disease clinic at UC San Diego Health Sytem discusses the incidence of celiac disease and its treatment.
+Dr. Sheila Crowe, director of the adult celiac disease clinic at UC San Diego Health System discusses the incidence of celiac disease and its treatment.

 One person may have depression, irritability or fatigue, while another may have diarrhea, constipation, gas, bloating or abdominal pain.
 These symptoms can also sometimes first appear after an episode of gastroenteritis, severe emotional distress, abdominal surgery, pregnancy or childbirth.

 Look for any of the following symptoms:

 - Chronic fatigue and weakness